victorgreggio/uServiceDemo/README.md

 4. **API Gateway (YARP)**: Reverse proxy that routes requests from the UI to the API service
 5. **PostgreSQL**: Primary relational database for structured data storage
 6. **MongoDB**: Document database for flexible data storage and querying
-7. **Azure Service Bus**: Message broker for event-driven communication between services
+7. **RabbitMQ**: Message broker for event-driven communication between services
 8. **Elasticsearch**: Search and analytics engine for advanced querying capabilities

 ## AGTecFramework Integration